jaccomoc/jactl/docs/docs/integration-guide/overview.md

 been set).
 This allows event-loop based applications to run Jactl scrips without worrying about blocking the event-loop thread that invokes a Jactl script.
-The `eval()` method works like `Jactl.eval()` in that it waits for the script to complete before returning the result to the caller.
+The `JactlScript.eval()` method works like `Jactl.eval()` in that it waits for the script to complete before returning the result to the caller.
 If you are invoking scripts from an event-loop thread of your application, be aware that this might therefore block that thread if the script does something asynchronous.

-If the threading model of the application requires that the result of an asynchronous operation is processed on the same event-loop thread that invoked the operation (for example Vert.x based applications) then using `eval()` will cause the event-loop thread to block forever if the script does something asynchronous since the thread waiting for the script to complete is also the thread that the result needs to be processed on before the script can return.
+If the threading model of the application requires that the result of an asynchronous operation is processed on the same event-loop thread that invoked the operation (for example Vert.x based applications), then using `eval()` with a script that does something asynchronous will cause the event-loop thread to block forever.
+This is because the thread waiting for the script to complete is also the thread that the result needs to be processed on before the script can return.
-This is why `eval()` should only be used if the caller can guarantee that the script does not invoke an asynchronous function or if the caller is not running on an event-loop thread.
+Therefore, `eval()` should only be used if:
+- the caller can guarantee that the script does not invoke an asynchronous function, or
+- the caller is not running on an event-loop thread, or
+- Jactl has been configured with `async(false)` to disable asynchronous behaviour.

 ```java
 Map<String,Object> globals = new HashMap<>();